 Purpose

 The purpose of the East Martin Way Gateway Station Roundabout (roundabout) is to establish an integrated bus turnaround facility and station area at the intersection of east Martin Way and Meridian Road.
 The project will improve pedestrian safety, support Intercity Transit’s operational needs, and serve current and future general purpose and freight traffic at this location.
 Martin Way connects some of the region’s most ethnically, racially, and economically diverse neighborhoods to jobs, medical services, retail and recreation, park & ride facilities, and transit centers.
-Read on or see our story map to learn more about the project and tell us what you think.
+Read on or see our story map to learn more about the project.

 Current Service